 - 1/4 cup fresh mint, chopped

-- Lettuce leaves, sliced cucumbers, carrot sticks, green beans, lime wedges, mint and cilantro,
+- Sticky rice, lettuce leaves, cabbage leaves, sliced cucumbers, carrot sticks, green beans, lime wedges,

 If you would like to add rice powder to this recipe please read the notes.